Kee2u/MechaCar_Statistical_Analysis/README.md

 ## Summary Statistics on Suspension Coils
 I also calculated summary statistics for the pounds per square inch of suspension coils for manufacturing lots.
 Here are the results:

 The design specifications require that the variance of the suspension coils must not exceed 100 pounds per square inch.
-As a whole, the variance is within those specifications.</br>
+As a whole, the variance is within those specifications.</br></br>
 <img src = "https://github.com/Kee2u/MechaCar_Statistical_Analysis/blob/main/images/total_summary.PNG?raw=true">

 Once we look at the data by lots, however, we notice that lot 3 does not meet these specifications.
+There must have been a problem in the manufacturing process while lot 3 was being built.</br></br>
 <img src = "https://github.com/Kee2u/MechaCar_Statistical_Analysis/blob/main/images/lot_summary.PNG?raw=true">

-There must have been a problem in the manufacturing process while lot 3 was being built.